frankbria/frankbria/README.md

 ### 🤖 Narrative AI Modeling Assistant (Prototype)
 Designing a narrative-driven, AI-guided workflow for data modeling (regression, classification, time series) that empowers non-experts to generate insights with minimal friction.

-### ✉️ AI Email Assistant (Prototype)
+### ✉️ AI Assistant (Prototype)
-Conceiving a ‘1950s executive secretary’ metaphor UI that transforms email into actionable tasks, integrating Zapier for third-party workflows and on-the-fly training.
+🥷 Stealth Mode

 ---

 ## 📚 Thought Leadership

 - **Seven Billion Banks**: *How a Personalized Banking Experience Will Save the Industry* — my deep dive into customer-centric banking powered by advanced analytics and AI.
+- Check out my other publications available on my [Amazon author profile](https://www.amazon.com/stores/author/B00LEY3IFK?ccs_id=c1f1e717-0fbf-40ed-991a-9acdfd5953b2)
 - Contributor to fintech publications and speaker at industry conferences on data personalization and regulatory compliance.
+- Host of **The 6 to 7 Figures Show** Podcast on [Spotify](https://open.spotify.com/show/0xcYcgrzcnsff0mkNX0fGh)

 ---

 ## 🌱 What’s Next

 - Scaling the narrative modeling assistant into a SaaS MVP.
-- Finalizing new Bear Adventures 2025 itineraries (Europe & Asia).
+- Continuing work on AI Assistants.
 - Publishing a series of homotopy theory expositions and code-driven math notebooks.

 ---